getshiphub/typescript-stdlib/docs/style_guide.md

 No `index.ts` files should exist except for `src/index.ts`.
 Instead `mod.ts` should be used as described above.
 This is to avoid the magicalness of `index.ts` and to make it easier to support deno.

+## If a file or directory starts with an underscore it is internal.

+Internal files are only supposed to be used within the same module.
+They should not be imported from another module.
+They must not be exported from the module's `mod.ts` file.

+If a directory starts with an underscore it is internal to the whole library.
+However, it must not be exported from `index.ts`.

 ## Put global cross cutting functionality in `src/global.ts`.